Gabriele Schnaut: Mezzo-soprano

 Schnaut's first permanent engagement was as a mezzo-soprano in 1976 at the Staatsoper Stuttgart.
 She had only small roles there, and was advised by Catarina Ligendza to move to a smaller house to gain experience with heavier roles.
 In 1978, made her debut at the Staatstheater Darmstadt as Hänsel in Humperdinck's Hänsel und Gretel, and became a member of the ensemble.

-In 1977 Schnaut performed at the Bayreuth Festival for the first time, singing Waltraute and the Second Norn in the Jahrhundertring staged by Patrice Chéreau and conducted by Pierre Boulez.
+In 1977 Schnaut performed at the Bayreuth Festival for the first time, as Waltraute and the Second Norn in the Jahrhundertring staged by Patrice Chéreau and conducted by Pierre Boulez.
 She appeared in these roles in its filmed version Der Ring des Nibelungen.
 She performed at the festival in 1980 as Wellgunde in Götterdämmerung, and in 1985 as Venus in Tannhäuser and the Third Norn.

 Schnaut was a member of the Nationaltheater Mannheim from 1980, where she performed the role of Ophelia in the premiere of Wolfgang Rihm's Die Hamletmaschine.
 She performed Marie in Alban Berg's Wozzeck in an authorised version, which was a step on her way into the soprano range.